sergunay/hw-uart/README.md

 Project name  : UART
 Release       : 0.0
 Date          : 2020-10-20

 General Description
 --------------------------------------------------------------------------

+A simple and small UART hardware written in VHDL.
+Features:
 * Data width: 5, 6, 7, 8 bit
 * Parity: none, even, odd
 * Stop bits: 1, 2
 * Baud rate: 1200, 2400, 4800, 9600, 19200, 38400, 57600, 115200
 * Verification hardware: CMOD-A7

+Transmitter is implemented and tested with a simple application which prints "Hello World!" with reset.
+Receiver part and more applications with FIFO are future work.

 Directory structure
 --------------------------------------------------------------------------